 You can write Kusto (KQL (Kusto Query Language)) queries from the above Monitor tables and find the logon duration, failures, etc. Alternatively, you can import the workbook from public repositories into your tenant and monitor the AVD logon duration and failures.
 These are reactive and rely on manual intervention, hardly ideal when your users are facing elevated logon duration or issues in the logon process and calling help desk.

-How does eG Enterprise help to Troubleshoot AVD Logon Issues?
+How does eG Enterprise help to Troubleshoot Azure Virtual Desktop Logon Issues?

 eG Enterprise monitors the AVD Control Plane collecting and reporting on numerous metrics, events, and logs in the Microsoft AVD Broker model for complete observability.
 This data is a valuable and essential resource for troubleshooting many root-cause issues that impact the logon duration and cause connection errors, etc. The data is correlated within eG Enterprise’s AIOps (Artificial Intelligence for Operations) engine to automate root-cause diagnosis and differentiate secondary symptoms.